dgm9704/flux/README.md

 Sample output for aifmsample.xml:
 (this changes as I try out different things)

-"CAM-004" is ESMA error code
+"CAM-002" is ESMA error code

-"ERROR 21.a" means error for Id 12 in the ESMA document, and first part of multipart check, where the implemented check doesn't match ESMA specificatin for some reason.

 111111, 222222, 333333 is the AIFMNationalCode of the offending manager
 ```